smrg-lm/t2m/README.md

-    The password for credentials.zip file will be prompted in the terminal then the app creates a window that can be placed in another screen for proyection.
+    The password for credentials.zip file will be prompted in the terminal then the app creates a window that can be placed in another screen for projection.
 The window has two keyboard actions, `F` to toggle full screen and `Esc` to exit the app.
-All runtime log information will post in the running terminal for monitoriong.
+All runtime log information will post in the running terminal for monitoring.

 Links